SPECS & FAQ

 - Robotic AI Intrusion Detection (RAID) – Our drones autonomously patrol areas of interest around the facility and send out alerts only when it detects human and vehicle intruders.

 - Scheduled Autonomous Patrols – You can set repeatable, autonomous patrol missions based on day, time, path, altitude, hover duration, camera direction, and other mission details.

 - Autonomous Threat Response – When a security alarm is triggered, the system automatically dispatches a drone to the alarm location and streams live video to the security team.

 - Manual Surveillance Mission – During a major event such as an oil spill, chemical leak or fire, you can manually dispatch a drone to monitor events as they unfold on the ground.

-- Always On Duty – Nightingale Security drones, base stations, and patented software are a force multiplier providing additional security capabilities.
-And they never switch off.
-They’re on duty, alert. poised and mission-ready 24/7 for immediate deployment.
+- Always On Duty – Nightingale Security drones, base stations, and patented software, which never switch off, act as a force multiplier, providing additional security capabilities.
+They’re on duty, alert, poised, and mission-ready 24/7 for immediate deployment.

 - Designed specifically for security applications

 - Stationed onsite for rapid response to alarm events

 - Autonomous takeoff, patrol, landing and recharging

 - Access Mission Control app from PC and mobile devices